isomerpages/mlaw-corp/news/public-consultations/_posts/2016-10-21-responses-to-feedback-received-from-public-consultation-on-propo.md

 ---
-layout: post
-title: Responses to feedback received from Public Consultation on Proposed Amendments to the Companies Act to Strengthen Singapore as an International Centre for Debt Restructuring
+title: 'Responses to feedback received from Public Consultation on Proposed Amendments to the Companies Act to Strengthen Singapore as an International Centre for Debt Restructuring'
 permalink: /news/public-consultations/responses-to-feedback-received-from-public-consultation-on-propo/
-breadcrumb: Responses to feedback received from Public Consultation on Proposed Amendments to the Companies Act to Strengthen Singapore as an International Centre for Debt Restructuringl
+breadcrumb: 'Responses to feedback received from Public Consultation on Proposed Amendments to the Companies Act to Strengthen Singapore as an International Centre for Debt Restructuringl'
-collection_name: news

 ---

 Responses to feedback received from Public Consultation on Proposed Amendments to the Companies Act to Strengthen Singapore as an International Centre for Debt Restructuring
 ---